 The popular site – and the parking garage below – had to remain open throughout construction, adding an extra level of complexity to an already challenging project.

-Enter Bill Bast, an expert in structural forensics and renewal.
-An essential member of the Pier’s engineering and construction teams throughout the 1990s while at other firms, he was very familiar with the reconstruction and also understood the details of the original pier construction.
-Under Bill’s leadership, our engineering team provided consistency and continuity on a series of Centennial Vision projects with different designers and subcontractors.
+Some of our experts had been part of the Pier’s engineering and construction teams throughout the 1990s while at other firms.
+They were very familiar with the reconstruction and also understood the details of the original pier construction.
+We provided consistency and continuity on a series of Centennial Vision projects with different designers and subcontractors.

 Get to the CORE of the Issue

-Bill tapped our CORE studio to capture and model the 2014 damage on the Pier’s northeast edge.
+CORE studio was brought in to capture and model the 2014 damage on the Pier’s northeast edge.
 Using drone camera technology and photogrammetry, CORE created a digital mesh of the site, then developed an algorithm to measure the amount of concrete removed from the Pier’s end.
 This holistic, data-driven view helped our engineers better understand and respond to existing conditions.

 Reinvent the Ferris Wheel